Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 It might seem odd to compare humans to guinea pigs, but you can think similarly about their dietary needs.
 Just as we need a certain amount of different vitamins and other nutrients, so do guinea pigs.

 Apples help fulfill some of these nutritional requirements.
 Vitamin C is one of the most significant nutrients in apples.
-Guinea pigs typically need 10 mg of vitamin C each day.
-Apples can supply them with the entirety of their daily requirement in just a couple of bite-sized chunks.
+Guinea pigs typically need 10 mg of vitamin C each day per 2.2 pounds of body weight).

-Apples also contain B-complex vitamins, including vitamin B-6, riboflavin, and thiamin.
-These help maintain the nervous system of your little friend.
+Apples also contain B-complex vitamins, including vitamin pyridoxine, riboflavin, and thiamin.

 Although we might prefer it at times, don’t peel the apple if you want it to be as healthy as possible.
-The skin of an apple is high in dietary fiber.
+The skin of an apple has dietary fiber.
 It aids in digestion, both for humans and guinea pigs.

-Apples have other vitamins as well, in lesser quantities, but enough to satisfy a guinea pig.
+Apples have other vitamins as well.
 These include:

 • Iron